 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-The risk of falls can be greater in the hospital than it is at home because of illness, procedures, medicines, and changes in environment and routine.
+The risk of falls can increase in the hospital because of illness, procedures, medicines, and changes in environment and routine.
 Medical devices and equipment can interfere with movement or cause a patient to trip.
-Some patients may need to wear a special hospital bracelet if they have a higher than normal risk of falls.
+Some patients may need to wear a special hospital bracelet if they have an increased risk of falls.

-Ways families can help prevent falls in the hospital include:
+Ways to help prevent falls in the hospital include:

-Whether at home or in the hospital, there are some easy ways patients and families can help prevent falls.
+Whether at home or in the hospital, there are some easy ways you can help your child prevent falls.
 These include:

-Many falls at home can be prevented by taking simple steps.
+Many falls at home can be prevented by taking simple actions: